The first step in a crewel project, once you’ve selected your design, is to get the project ready for stitching.

 If you skimp on the setting up, though, you may very well doom your project from the start.

 Here, I’m showing you my set-up process for the Crewel Rooster.
 This process can pretty much be applied to any surface embroidery project, so even if you aren’t working a crewel embroidery project, you can apply the process to your own projects.

 Legacy’s linen twill is an egg-shell white (not quite white, not quite cream), and it has a beautiful “hand” – that is, the surface feels smooth and … well, just really nice.
 I like it a lot.
-In the US, if you’re looking for this particular linen, so far I’ve found it at Hedgehog Handworks and Tristan Brooks Designs.
-I am not certain of other sources yet.
-If your local needlework shop carries any items from Access Commodities (Au Ver a Soie threads, Trebizond, Hardwicke Manor hoops, etc.), then chances are, they can special order Legacy’s linen twill.
+In the US, if your local needlework shop carries any items from Access Commodities (Au Ver a Soie threads, Trebizond, Hardwicke Manor hoops, etc.), then chances are, they can special order Legacy’s linen twill.

 Next, “square up” your cut of fabric.
 When setting up an embroidery project, it’s important that your fabric is “square.”
 To achieve this with linen – whether twill or plain weave – pull out threads from the sides of your cut, until you have a straight edge.